Support for Parents of Adults with Special Needs, Pt. 2

 Parents of Adults with Special Needs Need Supportive Friends

 Having an adult child who’s ill can be extremely lonely and emotional as a parent learns to adjust and accept the new role in a child’s life.
 When my heart is heavy as a result of my daughter’s health issues, what helps me most is a simple reminder from a friend that they are praying for me and they care.
-Through my experience I’ve learned that the most most important thing anyone can do for a friend and/or family member is to be their friend.
+Through my experience I’ve learned that the most important thing anyone can do for a friend or family member is to be their friend.
 Try to put yourself in their place and then the follow the golden rule by doing for them what you’d like them to do for you if the situation was reversed.
-When that happens everyone involved is blessed beyond measure.
+When that happens, everyone involved is blessed beyond measure.

 Supportive Words for Parents